Hall–Mills murder case: Henry de la Bruyere Carpender

 Henry de la Bruyere Carpender (1882–1934) was born on May 15, 1882, to John Neilson Carpender and Anna Neilson Kemp.
 He lived with his wife Mary Nielson at the corner of Suydam Street and Nichol Avenue in New Brunswick.
 Henry was a cousin of Frances Stevens Hall and her brothers, whose mother was a Carpender.
 He worked as a Wall Street stockbroker.
 Although he was an initial suspect, he was never brought to trial.
-He died on May 26, 1934, and was buried in Elmwood Cemetery, North Brunswick.
+He died on May 26, 1934 due to a blood clot after several years of paralysis from a stroke, and was buried in Elmwood Cemetery, North Brunswick.

 Frances Noel Stevens Hall

 Frances Noel Stevens was born on January 13, 1874, to Francis Kerby Stevens (1840–1874) and Mary Noel Carpender (1840–1919).
 Frances and Edward married on July 20, 1911.
+Hall died after a long illness at her home at 23 Nichol Avenue in New Brunswick on December 19, 1942.
 She was buried on December 21, 1942, in Green-Wood Cemetery in Brooklyn, New York, with her husband.
 In the prosecution's scenario, she instigated the murder of her cheating husband.
 Her home was later bought by Rutgers University and used as the residence of the Dean of Douglass Residential College.
 Mrs. Hall was related to many of the wealthy families of New Brunswick, including the Carpenders, Nielsons, and possibly the Johnsons of Johnson & Johnson.

 Henry Hewgill Stevens

 Henry Hewgill Stevens (1869–1939) was born on November 10, 1869.
 He married Ethel Griffin on June 27, 1901.
 He was a retired exhibition marksman and lived in Lavallette, New Jersey.
 The prosecution contended that he fired the shots.
 Henry testified that he was fishing miles away from the murder on the night of the killing, and three witnesses corroborated his testimony.
-He died of a heart attack on December 3, 1939, in Lavallette, New Jersey.
+He died of a heart attack on December 3, 1939, the 13th anniversary of the acquittal, in Lavallette, New Jersey while preparing for a trip to Florida.

 William Carpender Stevens

 William "Willie" Carpender Stevens (1872–1942) was born on March 13, 1872.
 He owned a .32-caliber pistol like the one used in the murder, although the firing mechanism was supposed to have been filed down so that he could not hurt himself with it.
 In the prosecution's scenario, he provided the weapon, and his fingerprint was found on a calling card left at the scene of the crime.
 Willie was a colorful character on the witness stand, delivering credible and not unsympathetic testimony.
 He was incapable of holding a job and spent most of his time hanging out at a local firehouse.
 Willie's eccentric personality was consistent with high-functioning autism, but the condition had not yet been clinically described, and no conclusive diagnosis can be made.
-Stevens died on December 30, 1942.
+Stevens died on December 30, 1942, 11 days after the death of his sister.